From Las Vegas to Zion National Park: 4 Best Ways to Get There

 Zion National Park is a relatively small (224 square miles) national park in Southern Utah.
 The compact size means you can explore a lot of the park in a day.
 The highlight of the park is Zion Canyon, a deep canyon carved by a river, similar to the Grand Canyon.
 Zion Canyon is 15 miles long with sheer walls in places almost 2,500 feet tall.

-Less than a three-hour drive from Las Vegas, the sheer natural wonder of Zion National Park makes for a long but great day trip.
-Once you arrive, it's easy to get around, as the Zion and Springdale shuttles serve the small town adjacent to the park (Springdale) and all the areas inside the park.
-The free shuttles usually run every day March through November, weekends in February, and every day the last week in December.
-When the shuttles are running, private vehicles are not permitted to enter the park.
+Once you arrive, it's easy to get around, as the Zion and Springdale shuttles serve the small town adjacent to the park (Springdale) and the main scenic drive inside the park.
+The free shuttles usually run every day from March through November, weekends in February, and every day the last week in December.
+Private vehicles are not permitted to enter the park when the shuttles are running.

 If you leave Vegas by 7am, you'll be at the park gate by 10am and can spend the whole day here.
 Then you can head back to Vegas to arrive in time for dinner.
 You'll find several options available for getting from Las Vegas to Zion National Park, from driving yourself, right through to a helicopter adventure.

-1. From Las Vegas to Zion National Park by Car
+Driving From Las Vegas to Zion National Park

 Car on a scenic road in Zion National Park